Bachchan (2013 film)

-Bachchan was released on 11 April 2013 in India and was also released in Dubai and other countries like Germany, Perth, Melbourne and Adelaide.
+Bachchan was released on 11 April 2013 in India and was also released in Dubai and other countries like Germany and Australia (Perth, Melbourne and Adelaide).
+The film was a successful at box office.
 The film was dubbed into Telugu and Hindi with the same name and in Tamil as Murattu Kaidhi in 2015.

 The core plot of the movie was used in the 2016 Bangladeshi film Mental.